kldtz/lambda-interpreter/README.md

 # Lambda Calculus Interpreter

-Work-in-progress toy implementation of a lambda calculus interpreter to explore Scala.
+Lambda calculus interpreter with REPL implemented in Scala.

 ## Installation

 * [Install JDK and sbt](https://www.scala-sbt.org/1.x/docs/Setup.html)

 ## Usage

-* Execute `sbt run` in project root to start the REPL
+Execute `sbt run` in project root to start the REPL.
+Type `exit` in the REPL to stop it.

 ### Grammar